-Falafel are the iconic ‘street food’ of Israel and are often eaten standing in front of the little shops that make them or sitting at picnic tables outside.
+Falafel are the iconic ‘street food’ of Israel and elsewhere in the Middle East and are often eaten standing in front of the little shops that make them or sitting at picnic tables outside.
 Israeli Arabs and Jews often mingle at these little stands, enjoying their delectable, quick meal together.
 In this post, I’ll give you everything you need to know how to make delicious, authentic-tasting low carb falafel.

 For those unfamiliar with falafel, they are slightly “cone-shaped” balls of delicately spiced, ground chickpeas and/or fava beans that fried until their exterior is crispy, yet their interior remains moist, yet cooked.

 They are formed using a special falafel press, available in Middle Eastern stores or online, but a mini small ice-cream scoop could substitute, in a pinch.